longhorn/website/content/docs/1.5.0/advanced-resources/system-backup-restore/backup-longhorn-system.md

 - Create a backup for all volumes (optional).

   > **Note:** Longhorn system restores volume with the latest backup.
-The system backup does not trigger volume backup.
-We suggest updating all volumes' last backup.
-Taking volume backups ensures the data is up-to-date with the system backup.
+We recommend updating the last backup for all volumes.
+By taking volume backups, you ensure that the data is up-to-date with the system backup.
+For more information, please refer to the [Configuration - Volume Backup Policy](#volume-backup-policy) section.

+### Configuration

+#### Volume Backup Policy
+The Longhorn system backup offers the following volume backup policies:
+ - `if-not-present`: Longhorn will create a backup for volumes that currently lack a backup.
+ - `always`: Longhorn will create a backup for all volumes, regardless of their existing backups.
+ - `disabled`: Longhorn will not create any backups for volumes.

 ### Using Longhorn UI

 1. Go to the `System Backup` page in the `Setting` drop-down list.
 1. Click `Create` under `System Backup`.
 1. Give a `Name` for the system backup.
+1. Select a `Volume Backup Policy` for the system backup.
 1. The system backup will be ready to use when the state changes to `Ready`.

-## Using `kubectl` Command
+### Using `kubectl` Command

 1. Execute `kubectl create` to create a Longhorn `SystemBackup` custom resource.
    ```yaml